aajonusnet/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: You're right.
 You're absolutely right.

-A: Okay my name is Aajonus Vonderplanitz, that's A-A-J-O-N-U-S. Last name is all one word, V-O-N-D-E-R-P-L-A-N-I-T-Z. And website is primaldiet.com, and we want to live.
+A: Okay my name is Aajonus Vonderplanitz, that's A-A-J-O-N-U-S. Last name is all one word, V-O-N-D-E-R-P-L-A-N-I-T-Z. And website is primaldiet.com, and wewant2live.com.
 We want to live is all spelled out except for the T-O is the numeral two, dot com.

 J: Gotcha.
 Dot.
 Well, we appreciate you coming on.
 You know, a lot of folks that have been attacked by the FTC, the FDA, a lot of them aren't even speaking out.
 They all signed papers.
 See, we're still fighting, and they're really mad because I refuse to sign a letter.
 My wife can tell you about what the letter is.
 And maybe if you get a chance, you can check out our site, danielchapteronefreedom.com, and you can see the battle that we've been going through fighting this evil, you know?